theimpossibleastronaut/rmw/docs/code-testing.md

 That will produce a file called <code class="w3-codespan">gmon.out</code>.
-Now run <code class="w3-codespan">gprof ./rmw gmon.out</code> to view the results.
+Now run <code

+class="w3-codespan">gprof ./rmw gmon.out</code> to view the results.
+(To learn about runtime options for gprof, check the documentation on its website.)

 <h2 id="create_test">How to Create a Unit Test</h2>